At Google, we take online security seriously. To protect your Google Account, we strongly recommend following the steps below regularly.

 Screen locks help protect your devices from being used without your permission.
 Learn how to set screen locks on an Android device.

 If your browser, operating system, or apps are out-of-date, the software might not be safe from hackers.
-Keep your software updated to help protect your account.
+To help protect your account, keep your software updated.Update your browser

-Make sure you’re using the latest version of your browser.
+Make sure to use the latest version of your browser.

 Learn how to update Google Chrome.